williamhoos/testrepo/docs/source/participant/participant02.rst

 Sign-up (First-time users)
 ==========================

-The process for first-time users includes the following additional 7 steps:
+The process for first-time users is comprised of the following 8 steps:

 Register or login selection
 ***************************

 Enter new user email
 ********************